nekwebdev/next-13-graphql/README.md

 We create our first `GraphQL query` and `graphqlClient request` in `./src/lib/getGlobalData.ts` while making sure `yarn codegen` is running so it can do its magic.
 We now make the function `async` in `./src/app/head.tsx` and import our new `getGlobalData` request and bob's your uncle!
 Types are all handled, beauty!
 A special function to fetch media from the Strapi api is also needed, also a good time to add image domains that should be authorized in `next.config.js`.

+## Navbar with query

+### Navbar Components

+Let's start by setting up our initial files and modify the `./src/app/layout.tsx` to inclue our new `./src/components/Header.tsx` which then loads the `./src/components/Navbar/Navbar.tsx`, which in turns loads the mobile and desktop navbar components.
+Check the trick with the `index.ts` in that folder for cleaner imports.

 ## Original README.md